Publications

 3. Miao et al., 2025: Equatorial-asymmetric Climate Changes in Tropical Central-Eastern Pacific Induced by Remote Atlantic Forcing, under review.

-4. H.-H. Chou, T. Shaw, and G. Zhang 2025: Human influence on recent trends in extratropical low-level wind speed, submitted.
+5. H.-H. Chou, T. Shaw, and G. Zhang 2026: Human influence on recent trends in extratropical low-level wind speed, npj Climate and Atmospheric Science, accepted.

 b.
 Climate Prediction: Subseasonal-to-Seasonal Scales

-1. Zhang, G., M. Rao, J. Yuval, M. Zhao, 2025: Advancing Seasonal Prediction of Tropical Cyclone Activity with a Hybrid AI-Physics Climate Model, Environ.
+2. Zhang, G., M. Rao, J. Yuval, M. Zhao, 2025: Advancing Seasonal Prediction of Tropical Cyclone Activity with a Hybrid AI-Physics Climate Model, Environ.
 Res.
-Lett., accepted.
+Lett.

 c.
 Socioeconomic Impacts, Modeling, and Applications